CorentinGC/addmefast-bot/README.md

 The bot will stop on errors, if you want infinite loop you can run it with [`forever`](https://github.com/foreversd/forever)

-*You can run `yarn start:noauth` to start without trying to auth on networks*
+*You can run `yarn start:auth` to auth on networks before starting the bot*

 ### Supported AddMeFast strategies
 - Facebook like post - `FbPostLike`